 - International Building Code, 2015 edition, (including Mechanical, Plumbing, and Fire codes).

-- National Electric Code (NEC), 2014 edition.
-Local amendments to the 2014 NEC are in the Round Rock Code of Ordinances Chapter 10, Article II.
+- National Electric Code (NEC), 2017 edition.
+Local amendments are in the Round Rock Code of Ordinances Chapter 10, Article II.
 Technical Codes

 Permit application materials must be submitted on paper by mail or in person.
 Emailed applications/plans are not accepted.